codefellows/seattle-code-javascript-401d42/class-11/LECTURE.md

   * Publisher can also be a subscriber.
   * A machine `subscribes` to differenet events, and `publishes` to the same or completely seperate events.

+* Let's use the human body as a system for publishing and subscribing to events:
+  *

 ## Node Event Emitter / CAPS